siva17/MyJSWebView/README.md

 MyJSWebView
 ===========

-Enable adding Javascript Interface to WebView JavaScript and have communication between JavaScript and Native Code
+Enable Javascript Interface to WebView JavaScript and have communication between JavaScript and Native Code

 iOS:
 ====